xebia-functional/fetch/docs/src/tut/index.md

 }
 ```

 We'll implement a dummy data source that can convert integers to strings.
-For convenience we define a `fetchString` function that lifts identities (`Int` in our dummy data source) to a `Fetch`.
+For convenience, we define a `fetchString` function that lifts identities (`Int` in our dummy data source) to a `Fetch`.

 ```tut:silent
 import cats.Eval